 What Exactly Is a Popcorn Ceiling?

 Popcorn ceilings, stucco, acoustic, or cottage cheese ceilings were trendy in Canadian homes built between the 1930s and the 1990s.
 These ceilings were commonly seen in entry hallways, bedrooms, and basements of homes.
 They were distinguished by their textured appearance and felt as a result of being stippled with a sponge or sprayed on with a hopper gun using a specific mix.

 An Unpoppable Trend

-Popcorn ceilings can be perceived as either antiquated or well-suited to the inside of your house, depending on the appearance you want to achieve.
+Popcorn ceilings can be perceived as either old-fashioned or well-suited to the inside of your house, depending on the appearance you want to achieve.
 It all comes down to personal choice.
 However, one significant advantage (both then and now) is that they disguise defects, cracks, and scuff marks far better than conventional, smooth ceilings.
-Because the three-dimensional texture is coarse and creates shadows, it may conceal or even totally cover previous, substandard repair efforts, and no one would know the difference.
+Because the three-dimensional texture is coarse and creates shadows, it may conceal or even totally cover previous substandard repair efforts, and no one would know the difference.

-Smooth ceilings appear more polished and contemporary, but since natural or indoor illumination reflects uniformly on flat surfaces, seams, cobwebs, and drywall touch-ups are more difficult to hide.
+Smooth ceilings appear more polished and contemporary, but since natural or indoor illumination reflects uniformly on flat surfaces, seams, cobwebs, and drywall touch-ups are more challenging to hide.
 Of course, there are many more alternatives for ceilings available nowadays, so don’t feel compelled to choose between the two.

 Popcorn Ceiling Cleaning and Repair